 Listing a building means that any changes to a building are controlled by the Planning Service, meaning that a reasoned and controlled approach is taken to protecting it for future generations.

-Before starting work on a listed building we strongly advise contacting us and starting pre-application discussions.
-This is to prevent any problems at a later date and ensure you comply with the law.
+Before starting work on a listed building contact us and start pre-application discussions.
+This will prevent any problems at a later date and ensure you comply with the law.

 Unauthorised work to a listed building is a criminal offence.